emilosman/rssboat/README.md

 - [ ] Should send update command after go func finishes
 - [ ] Feed items should have a view that displays content
 - [ ] feeds.yaml should not be relative path
-- [ ] "o" should not trigger feed open when filtering
-- [ ] Unset filter state on back navigation
 - [ ] AdditionalShortHelpKeys() extend
 - [ ] AdditionalFullHelpKeys() extend
 - [ ] Reset selected item index when opening feed, remember it on the feedlist